MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/solution-builder-extension.md

 > [!NOTE]
 > If you don't have an SBE installed the CurrentSbeVersion default is shown as 2.1.0.0.

-Use one of the methods in the next sections to discover and install SBE or your SBE updates.
+To discover and install SBE or your SBE updates, use one of the methods in the next sections.

 ### Discover Solution Builder Extension updates via the Azure portal